Extensive

 studies are increasingly showing a positive correlation between a culture of

-awareness and corporate success.
-Companies that encourage charitable giving
+awareness and organisational prosperity.
+Companies that encourage charitable

-among employees and customers often benefit from improved brand perception and
+giving among employees and customers often benefit from improved brand

-customer loyalty.
-These Organisations are also more likely to retain talent and
+perception and customer loyalty.
+These Organisations are also more likely to

-attract socially conscious consumers.
-Awareness initiatives align the
+retain talent and attract socially conscious consumers.
+Awareness initiatives

-organisation’s public image with contemporary values, reinforcing both moral
+align the organisation’s public image with contemporary values, reinforcing

 The

-strategic value of social responsibility is evident in stock price trends and
+strategic value of social consciousness is evident in stock price trends and

 financial performance.
 Organisations with strong community ties often exhibit